Avelina Gil: Personal life and education

-She married Genero Gil and they had ten children, four of whom reached adulthood.
+Avelina Juan married Genero Gil and they had ten children, four of whom reached adulthood.
+She died on 20 April 2021, at the age of 103.

 Career

-Gil is known for her writing, which she produced while working as a teacher and lecturer.
-She has written textbooks about English communication in the arts and literature as well as poems, children's books and essays.
+Gil was known for her writing, which she produced while working as a teacher and lecturer.
+She wrote textbooks about English communication in the arts and literature as well as poems, children's books and essays.

-She began teaching at Zamboanga Normal School in 1938 and later taught in schools in the cities of Lucena and Bacolod.
+Gil began teaching at Zamboanga Normal School in 1938 and later taught in schools in the cities of Lucena and Bacolod.
 After the end of the Second World War, she lectured at Philippine Normal College, University of San Carlos, and the University of the East.
 Gil was a member of the Board for Professional Teachers of the Professional Regulating Commission.

 After retiring from academia, she was editor-in-chief at Phoenix Publishing House in Manila from 1977 to 1988.

 Publications

 Gil has written a large number of books that include: